 Business Climate Rating

-- Financial system dominated by Swedish banks (85% of domestic credit)
+- Domestic financial system dominated by Swedish banks (85% of domestic credit)

-- Transit point between the European Union and Russia (coastline and its ports)
+- Transit point between the European Union and Russia (coastline and ports)

-- Decline in the workforce (low birth rate, emigration); high rate of structural unemployment
+- Declining workforce (low birth rate, emigration) and high structural unemployment

 - Inadequate land links with the rest of the European Union